FAIR-by-Design-Demo/spostdemo/resources/syllabus.md

 ## Resources and Materials

-- location of available resources for the training
+- Location of available resources for the training

 ## Certification Information